BrutPitt/virtualGizmo3D/readme.md

     // virtualGizmo transformations
     getGizmo().applyTransform(model);           // apply transform to matrix model

+    // Now the matrix 'model' has inside all the transformations:
+    // rotation, pan and dolly translations,
-    //Now you can build MV and MVP matrix
+    // and you can build MV and MVP matrix
 }
 ```